 - The first pillar is the 'technical' development necessary for pupils to translate their intentions successfully into sound.
-This will often involve instrumental playing or singing but, if the resources are available, may also focus on music technology. - The second pillar is the 'constructive' pillar.
+This will often involve instrumental playing or singing. - The second pillar is the 'constructive' pillar.
 This refers to knowledge of how musical components come together both analytically and in the creative process. - The third pillar, the 'expressive' pillar, is focused on the more indefinable aspects of music: quality, meaning and creativity.

-The practical nature of music ensures that the curriculum is accessible for all children, they are able to access all lessons at a level suited to their needs.
+The practical nature of music ensures that the curriculum is accessible for all children and that they are able to access all lessons at a level suited to their needs.